 The mayor has set a community-wide goal of ending veteran homelessness by 2015.
 Tucson is one of 25 cities nationally leading the way in this effort.
 He also created task forces focusing on issues relating to youth, seniors, the re-entry population, poverty, health and education.

 Mayor Rothschild was instrumental in obtaining $5.5 million from the Regional Transportation Authority for new bicycle and pedestrian paths in the city.
 During his administration, Tucson won a Smarter Cities Challenge Grant from IBM to help Tucson Water adopt new technologies to save water and energy.
 The mayor is also an advocate for the solar industry and water conservation programs.

 Mayor Rothschild is a native Tucsonan.
-His grandmother moved to Tucson in 1942 and opened a used furniture store on South 12th Avenue.
+His grandmother moved to Tucson in 1942 and opened a used furniture store, Valley Fair, on South 6th Avenue.

 He is a graduate of Canyon del Oro High School, Kenyon College and the University of New Mexico Law School.
 After serving as a law clerk for District Court Judge Alfredo C. Marquez, he went on to a 30-year career practicing law with the firm of Mesch, Clark and Rothschild.
 He served as managing partner for the firm and concentrated his practice in the areas of business law and estate planning.